 The bulldog got his name because he was originally bred for bull-baiting, then later for dogfighting.
 Bulldogs in the early 1800s were leaner and taller than current versions, with smaller heads, fewer "facial rolls," longer muzzles, and a long tail.
 The modern English bulldog's ancestors were tough ferocious canines.

 Once dog fighting became a crime, bulldog fanciers bred the bad temperament out of the breed, making it a fine companion animal.
-In the 1970s, American fanciers began developing the Olde English bulldogge, with the goal of recreating the look of the early 19th century bulldog while retaining the good temperament of the modern breed.
+In the 1970s, American fanciers began developing the olde English bulldogge, with the goal of recreating the look of the early 19th-century bulldog while retaining the good temperament of the modern breed.
 This dog achieved UKC recognition in 2014.

-Differences in Appearance
+Differences in appearance

-While wrinkles are part of the English bulldog's appeal -- as well as a breeding ground for skin infections -- the Olde English bulldog's skin shouldn't be excessively wrinkled.
-Most important, the Olde English bulldogge's muzzle is longer and his nostrils wider.
-Although he's still a brachycephalic, or short-nosed, breed, because of his longer muzzle and nostril structure, he's less likely to suffer the serious breathing issues that often affect the English bulldog.
-Basically, the Olde English bulldogge looks like the English bulldog's buffed-up, sporty cousin.
+While wrinkles are part of the English bulldog's appeal — as well as a breeding ground for skin infections — the olde English bulldogge's skin shouldn't be excessively wrinkled.
+Most important, the olde English bulldogge's muzzle is longer and his nostrils wider than a modern English bulldog.
+Although he's still a brachycephalic or short-nosed breed, because of his longer muzzle and nostril structure, he's less likely to suffer the serious breathing issues that often affect the English bulldog.
+Basically, the olde English bulldogge looks like the English bulldog's buffed-up, sporty cousin.